Badrse Security Services

 Your Will can cause all sorts of issues and it is usually best to keep this private and have it stored securely with the National Wills Register and us so that it can always be found quickly.
 Only tell those you need to or trust about your Will.

-We have devised the Advanced Care Plan for the same reasons you would do an Advanced Directive.
+We have devised the Advance Care Plan for the same reasons you would do an Advance Directive.
 Preparing one, well ahead of when you would need it, away from the pressures and stresses, (and even if you actually have the capacity to make such decisions should you need one) gives you the best chance of decisions being made in the way you want, giving you greater control and say in what matters to you.
 This can also take great pressure and pain off those around at what can be a very difficult time.

-All Documents can be changed or added to whenever you like ………..
+All Documents can be changed,added to or revoked whenever you like ………..